 Each year the U.S. Department of Labor releases data on the estimated change in demand for a variety of careers.
 Details on the job outlook for dental assistants can be found in the U.S. Department of Labor’s Occupational Outlook Handbook.

-According to this handbook, Employment is expected to grow 18 percent from 2014 to 2024, which is much faster than the average for all occupations.
-Dental assistants are expected to be among the fastest growing occupations over the 2014-24 projection period.
+According to this handbook, Employment is expected to grow 11 percent from 2018 to 2028, which is much faster than the average for all occupations.

 Since the field of dentistry is evolving in both medical and technological sophistication, and as dentists need to keep up with increasing patient loads, dentists need the help of qualified dental assistants, even more, today than they have in the past.
 In addition to entry-level positions, dentists will seek out experienced assistants, those who have completed a dental-assisting program, or those who have met the requirements to take on expanded functions within the office.